parodos-dev/orchestrator-helm-chart/docs/existing-rhdh.md

 oc get svc -n sonataflow-infra sonataflow-platform-data-index-service -o jsonpath='http://{.metadata.name}.{.metadata.namespace}'
 ```

+### app-config ConfigMap
-* **-app-config* ConfigMap: This ConfigMap used for configuring backstage.
+This ConfigMap used for configuring backstage.
 Please add/modify to include the following:
+- A static access token (or a different method based on this [doc](https://backstage.io/docs/auth/service-to-service-auth/) to enable the workflows to send notifications to RHDH or to invoke scaffolder actions.
+- Define csp and cors

 ```yaml
 app:
   backend: